Tuck shop

 A tuck shop is a small retailer located either within or close to the grounds of a school, hospital, apartment complex, or other similar facility.
 In traditional British usage, tuck shops are associated chiefly with the sale of confectionery, sweets, or snacks and are common at private ('fee-paying') schools.
 Tuck shops located within a campus are often the only place where monetary transactions may be made by students.
 As such, they may also sell items of stationery or other related school items.
 In some regions, the words 'tuck shop' may be interchangeable with a 'canteen'.
-The term is used in many parts of the Anglosphere outside of the United States.
+The term is used in many parts of the Anglosphere outside of the United Kingdom.

 In Australia, at youth clubs, campsites, and schools, the tuck shop is mainly staffed by volunteers from the community, which may include students, parents and, in the case of clubs, its members.
 The term is also used in Indian boarding schools, notably in Bangalore Military School.
 In Canada, summer camps often have tuck shops for the same reason, to allow campers to buy small items while away from home.
 Some hospitals in Canada also have tuck shops, though it is more common for them to be called gift shops.
 Tuck shops in a long-term care facility typically sell personal hygiene items such as razors, soap, and shampoo.